What if Someone Else Gets in an Accident in My Car?

 Allowing someone to drive a car that is unsafe and poorly maintained is another issue that could result in your liability for damages.
 Your vehicle should have working lights, seat belts, and brakes before you loan it out to someone else, or you could be sued for “negligent maintenance” following a crash.

 Another scenario where another person’s accident in your vehicle could personally cost you occurs– when the damages exceed your insurance policy limits.
 New York requires at least $25,000 for bodily injury, $50,000 for death, and $10,000 for property damage.
 If the driver does not have enough insurance to cover the excess, the burden falls on your shoulders.

 Do you need advice following an accident?

 We are here to help you understand your auto insurance policy, legal rights, and financial responsibilities.
-Call us at Douglas and London to schedule a free consultation with an experienced New York car accident lawyer.
+Call us at Douglas and London to schedule a free consultation with our experienced New York City personal injury lawyers.